ortizo-117/SCI_Map/README.md

 ### Step 1: FreeSurfer Processing (reconall.sh)

 The initial processing step uses the `reconall.sh` script located in the processing folder.
+This script can be run on:
+- Linux systems
+- Windows systems using Windows Subsystem for Linux (WSL)
+  - Recommended: Ubuntu on WSL
+  - Make sure FreeSurfer is properly installed in your WSL environment

-This script:
+The script:

 1. Takes BIDS-formatted T1w images as input
 2. Applies FreeSurfer's `recon-all` command to perform: